databricks/koalas/README.md

 # Koala: Pandas APIs on Apache Spark

-This package modifies PySpark's DataFrame API to make it compliant (mostly) with the Pandas API.
+This package augments PySpark's DataFrame API to make it compliant (mostly) with the Pandas API.

-Pandas is the de facto standard (single-node) dataframe implementation in Python, while Apache Spark is de facto standard for big data processing.
-Recently, we have seen a surge of data scientists that want to leverage Spark for data that doesn't necessarily fit on a laptop, or on production data that they can't download to a laptop.
-This packages reduces the learning curve required to use Spark, for data scientists that are already familiar with Pandas.
+Pandas is the de facto standard (single-node) dataframe implementation in Python, while Apache Spark is the de facto standard for big data processing.
+This package helps you in two ways:
+ - it allows you to keep a single codebase that works both with Pandas (tests, smaller datasets) and with Spark (distributed datasets)
+ - it makes you immediately productive with Spark if you already know Pandas.

 ## Dependencies